lauragift21/linktree-demo/blog.md

 ## Introduction

 The web has evolved so much now that the possibilities are endless.
 In the past, when we needed to build a fully functional API, we had to spin up our servers.
-With the serverless architecture, we can now build APIs without managing our servers but rely on services that provide us with servers on-demand on an as-used basis.
+With serverless architecture, we can now build APIs without managing our servers but rely on services that provide us with servers on-demand on an as-used basis.

-This tutorial will build a linktree-like site with [Cloudflare Workers](https://workers.cloudflare.com/) and get our code deployed to servers across the globe that we can access in milliseconds.
+In this tutorial, we will build a linktree-like site with [Cloudflare Workers](https://workers.cloudflare.com/) and get our code deployed to servers across the globe that we can access in milliseconds.

 ## What is Cloudflare Workers?